iSurfiNex/ft_transcendence/frontend/src/pouic/README.md

 </div>
 ```
 You can use any binding feature inside the repeat on either text, attribute or class

+### Limitations

-Nested repeat are not yet supported
+- Nested repeat are not yet supported
+- binding with with local variable such as `<h1>{this.myComponentVar}</h1>` will work at initialization but the DOM will not update when the value changes